Stability of coherent pattern formation through invasion in the FitzHugh-Nagumo system: Overview, challenges, setup, and main result

 \subsection{Spectral assumptions}

 We formulate spectral stability hypotheses that precisely describe pulled uniformly translating pattern-forming fronts.
-We prove in~\cite{SpectralFronts, spectral} that these conditions hold for the fronts $\ufr$ constructed in Theorem~\ref{t: existence} in open parameter ranges, and we expect these assumptions to hold in open classes of systems, generically for pulled uniformly translating pattern-forming fronts.
+We expect these assumptions to hold in open classes of systems, generically for pulled uniformly translating pattern-forming fronts, and we summarize results on their validity for~\eqref{e: fhn} in Remark~\ref{rmk: spectral assumptions}.

 We decompose the spectrum $\Sigma(\mcl)$ of an operator $\mcl$ as follows.
 We say that $\lambda \in \C$ is in the essential spectrum $\Sigma_\mathrm{ess}(\mcl)$ if either $\mcl - \lambda$ is not Fredholm, or it is Fredholm with nonzero index.
 We say $\lambda \in \C$ is in the point spectrum $\Sigma_\mathrm{pt}(\mcl)$ if $\mcl - \lambda$ is Fredholm with index zero, but not invertible.
 The essential spectrum is invariant under compact perturbations.
 Thus, for the operator $\El_{\rm fr}$, the essential spectrum may be determined from the linearizations about the asymptotic end states at $\pm \infty$, which are